wrycode/DWCHelper/README.md

 objective is to understand what types of questions researchers may need answered in their quest to understand this period of human evolution.

+# Todo

+- comment/clean helper functions, tidy up everything
+- add better testing/examples
+- Continuous Integration and publish releases on Sourcehut instead
+- remove stringIsVariation or tighten it up to cut down on false positives (waiting for more sample aliases before doing this)
+- refactor functions with a simplified "database" struct (no need for the separate "column" struct; I overbuilt that part of the program in anticipation of a more complicated standard)